-53 Metrics were taken from three sources: (1) Priotoni, M., et al. 2020.
+Metrics were taken from three sources: (1) Priotoni, M., et al. 2020.
 "Project: Framework and Method to Define Flexible Loads in Buildings to Integrate as a Dynamic and Predictable Grid Resource."
 Lawrence Berkeley National Laboratory.
 August 5.
 Prepared for the U.S. Department of Energy.
 (2) Miller, Alexi.
 2020.
 "Gridoptimal Metrics Offer Guidance on Optimizing Building-Grid Interaction."
 New Buildings Institute.
 May 18. https://newbuildings.org/gridoptimal-metrics-offer-guidance-on-optimizing-building-grid-interaction/ (3) NREL.
 GEB Evaluation Plan Template.
 Currently in development.

-Goal Potential Metrics Data (units) Grid objectives Behind-the- meter generation Renewable energy consumed onsite Hourly consumption (kWh) Renewable energy exported to the grid Hourly export (kWh) Avoided bulk or local renewable energy curtailment kWh Grid-carbon alignment Reduced carbon emissions Avoided carbon per/kWh, per year Shed -A building's ability to reduce demand for 15 minutes, 1 hour, 4 hours kW reduced over specified time frames Short- Shift - A building's ability to shift load from peak to off-peak periods kW, kWh term/long-term demand Ability to modulate power draw up for the purpose of frequency and voltage support kW and response time flexibility Ability to modulate power draw down for the purpose of frequency and voltage support kW and response time Ramp rate kW/min Demand change intensity W/ft 2 A building's ability to island for 4-24 hours Islandable time Resilience Contribution to the local microgrid % capacity and energy contribution to the local microgrid Ability to support critical functions during an outage Critical function and time sustained Ability to support black start following a power outage with a motor soft start Black start capability (kW)
+Goal Potential Metrics Data (units) Grid objectives Ability to modulate power draw up for the purpose of frequency and voltage support kW and response time Ability to modulate power draw down for the purpose of frequency and voltage support kW and response time Ramp rate kW/min Demand change intensity W/ft Resilience A building's ability to island for 4-24 hours Islandable time Contribution to the local microgrid % capacity and energy contribution to the local microgrid Ability to support critical functions during an outage Critical function and time sustained Ability to support black start following a power outage with a motor soft start Black start capability (kW)

-Metrics in Table 3 were compiled from different sources, as described in the footnote accompanying the table.
+Metrics in Table 5 were compiled from different sources, as described in the footnote accompanying the table.
 One source was the New Buildings Institute's GridOptimal Metrics.
 These metrics are being applied in a Leadership in Energy and Environmental Design (LEED) pilot program called the GridOptimal Buildings Pilot Alternative Compliance Path, which attempts to incorporate grid benefits into LEED certification.
-Through this GridOptimal LEED pilot, up to three points can be awarded to buildings seeking LEED certification for building-grid optimization measures.54 The points are available for building improvements that support:55
+Through this GridOptimal LEED pilot, up to three points can be awarded to buildings seeking LEED certification for building-grid optimization measures.
+The points are available for building improvements that support: